kerimdzhanov/dotenv-flow/README.md

 $ cross-env NODE_ENV=production node your_script.js
 ```

-`--node-env` switch is also supported:
+The `--node-env` switch is also supported:

 ```sh
 $ node your_script.js --node-env=production